mathworks/Sumble/README.md

 ## Time
 You can usually solve the puzzle in a few minutes.

-## Workflow
+## How to Play
+Open MATLAB or login to [MATLAB Online](https://matlab.mathworks.com/).

+Clone the repository.
+If you have git set up, then in MATLAB you can execute the command `!git clone https://github.com/mathworks/Sumble.git`.

 Install the App by double clicking on the Sumble.mlappinstall file.

-Play by clicking on the Sumble icon in the Apps tab.
+Play the game by clicking on the Sumble icon in the Apps tab.

 ## Release last tested
 R2021b